Reliable Vaccine Resources

 Unproven therapies like ivermectin and hydroxychloroquine should not be used to treat COVID-19.
 Studies have shown that self-treating with these substances has no medical benefit and can cause serious harm including heart problems, kidney failure, and death.

 Monoclonal antibodies have been given emergency use authorization for certain high-risk patients who have tested positive for COVID-19 but are not hospitalized.
 They can shorten the duration of symptoms and reduce the risk of hospitalization and death.
 Timing of giving monoclonal antibodies is very important, so talk to your provider as soon as you test positive for COVID-19 to see if you meet the criteria for receiving them.
 In addition, remdesivir is a medication that can help some patients who are hospitalized with COVID-19.
+There are also anti-virus pills (Paxlovid and molnupiravir) that can be taken by some people to prevent severe disease, but they need to be started within 5 days of your symptoms or positive test if you have no symptoms.
+If you test positive, contact your health care provide as soon as possible to find out if you can get one of these treatments.
+You can also visit the test-to-treat locatorto find a place (doctor's office, clinic, or pharmacy) that can provide these medications.
 Although these can help those who have COVID-19, the best treatment is still prevention.
 Monoclonal antibodies and other treatments are no substitute for the free COVID-19 vaccine, which has been proven to significantly reduce death and hospitalization from COVID-19.

 Mythbusting Social Post